Xocas17/OpenFlowSDN/README.md

 				s3_dpid = event.connection.dpid

 ```
 Futhermore, I have also included in this function the creation of the output queues, so they are created and set before all the process.
-I pass the switch port as an argument and then since there is no option with OpenFlow 1.0 version to create queues, I used the OS module to run the command from the controller.
+I pass the switch port as an argument and then since there is no option with OpenFlow 1.0 version to create queues, I used the OS module to run a ovs-vsctl command from the controller.

 Concerning the output queues:
 * First of all, I set the **link** among **switches** as max. **100MBps links**---> **other-config:max-rate=100000000**